• Skip to primary navigation

 Looking to trade and invest in US and international stocks as a Malaysian?

-Another important thing to note is – like eToro, all international brokers I’ll be mentioning that are actually worthwhile to open a brokerage account with are not licensed with SC.
+Another important thing to note is – most international brokers mentioned are not licensed locally with SC.
 They do have jurisdiction in different countries though which I’ll mention later in the article.

 Local Brokers